taoito/dynamic-event-scheduler/README.md

     This is the namespace that has the classes DataServiceContext , DataServiceQuery etc. that will support the interaction of the client with the database.
 The app will make use of classes from this namespace.

+###Communication between App & Cloud:
+1. Appointment scheduling:
+  * The scheduling of an appointment is initiated by the app and sent to the cloud service, which saves the appointment in the database.
+This is accomplished via the Windows Communication Foundation (WCF).
+  * When using WCF, both the app and the cloud service must be running.
+The WCF service contract includes a public interface with the following function prototype: [OperationContract] bool AddTask(long UserId, long GroupId, Task TheTask);
+  * The Task class is defined to include an appointment's name, date, time, etc. The cloud service is responsible for implementing this function.
+The user ID and group ID are used to associate this task with a user or group of users.
+If the task is for a single user, the user ID and group ID are the same.

+2. Retrieving appointment lists:
+  * Appointment lists are kept on the cloud service, and the app will periodically request the current list in order to display it to the user.
+This is accomplished via the Windows Communication Foundation (WCF).
+  * The WCF service contract includes a public interface with the following function prototypes:
+    * [OperationContract] List<Task> GetAllTasks(List<long> GroupIds);
+    * [OperationContract] List<Task> GetTasksDueSoon(List<long> GroupIds);
+  * The cloud service is responsible for implementing these functions, which are called by the app when it wants an appointment list.
+The group ID list specifies the groups to which the tasks belong.
+The first function returns a list of all tasks associated with those group IDs, while the second returns the subset which has a deadline within the next 24 hours.

+3. Retrieving nearby locations:
+  * A global list of points of interest is kept on the cloud service, and the app will periodically send the cloud its current coordinates in order to retrieve a list of locations nearby.
+This is accomplished via WCF.
+  * The WCF service contract includes a public interface with the following function prototype:
+    * [OperationContract] List<Location> GetNearbyLocations(System.Device.Location.GeoCoordinate Coordinates, float Dist);
+  * This function, implemented by the cloud service, returns a list of locations in the database within Dist miles from the specified coordinates.